desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 model, in that it requires fall-back to another provisioning method.
 Other mitigations such as salt are thus not considered necessary.

-The level of rigor in (#bootstrapping) is needed to minimize the risk of publishing a rogue DS RRset.
+The level of rigor in (#bootstrapping) is needed to prevent publication of a half-backed DS RRset (authorized only under a subset of NS hostnames).
-In particular, the various checks ensure that an operator in a multi-homed setup cannot enable DNSSEC unless all other operators agree.
+This ensures that an operator in a multi-homed setup cannot enable DNSSEC unless all other operators agree.
-[ TODO Should this be phrased as a general update to [@!RFC8078]? ]
+[ TODO In principle, this applies to any CDS update.
+Should we phrase it as a general update to [@!RFC8078]? ]

 [ Thoughts on the Chain of Trust: